TheBug-lab/eko/README.md

 ./eko
 ```

-**That's it!** EKO will automatically detect your local Ollama instance and available models.
+**That's it!** EKO will automatically detect your local AI instance and available models.

 ## 💬 Usage